youssef-md/gobarber/README.md

 docker run --name chavoso-redis -p 6379:6379 -d -t redis:alpine
 ```

-6. You can run two npm scripts for the development mode:
+6. The scripts to run this project are:

 - `yarn dev`: will start dev server on port :3333, certify that you have all the docker containers running.

 - `yarn dev:debug`: will run this project in debug mode, after you run this script you have to start the debug mode in your vscode.

+- `yarn queue`: will process the background jobs queue(execute it in another terminal)